Belgium halts extradition of Catalan separatist Puigdemont to Spain | DW | 02.01.2020

 Puigdemont and Comin have not yet been allowed to take their seats in the European Parliament — but it remains to be seen whether Friday's decision will permit them to do so.

 Puigdemont served as the regional president of Catalonia from January 2016 and October 2017.
 He later fled Spain after trying to declare independence based on the results of the banned referendum.
-He and other pro-independence politicians fled to Belgium have been living in exile since.
+He and other pro-independence politicians fled to Belgium, where they have been living in exile since.

-Besides Junqueras, eleven other pro-independence lawmakers were found guilty of sedition and eight of them also received prison sentences.
+Besides Junqueras, 11 other pro-independence lawmakers were found guilty of sedition and eight of them also received prison sentences.

 rs/rc (AP, AFP, dpa)